 It needs to target the desired muscles, use little to no equipment, have multiple functions involved if possible, and be difficult to perform incorrectly.

 A lot of good abs exercises like leg raises, Russian twists and bicycle crunches are commonly performed incorrectly.
 In these exercises it’s all too easy to overuse hip flexors or underperform the rotational aspect and completely miss out on the benefits.

-That is why you won’t see these exercises show up on this list.
+That is why you won’t see these core movements show up on this list.

-What you will see is an array of exercises that hit the most important functions and regions of the abs.
-These will have some fail-safes built in to make them much easier to perform correctly, which makes them much more effective.
+What you will see is an array of core crushers that hit the most important functions and regions of the abs.
+All of these bodyweight abs exercises will have some fail-safes built in to make them much easier to perform correctly, which makes them much more effective.

 A few of them work more than one abdominal muscle function and several of them use no equipment, so they can be performed anywhere!

 Let’s dive in and I’ll show you my top selections and why I chose them!

 If you want to try what I believe is the best ab workout that hits every one of these functions and arranges the exercises in the correct sequence for maximum efficiency, check out my Perfect Abs Workout.
 It contains all of my favorite abs exercises as well as advanced exercises and a beginner abs exercise alternative for each move.

 SIDE BRIDGE TWIST – LATERAL FLEXION AND ROTATIONAL CONTROL